schibsted/sdk-js-event-tracking-contrib/README.md

 </script>
 ```

-If you use any third party libraries for module loading (such as requirejs), you might have some issues with the current version of autoTracking.
-The recommendation in such case is to make your own implementation using the bare JS-SDK until an alternative is available.
+If you use any third party libraries for module loading (such as requirejs) or a tag manager (such as tealium), please see the [alternative implementations page](https://github.com/schibsted/sdk-js-event-tracking-contrib/blob/master/IMPLEMENTATIONS.md).

 # Options